jg-rp/liquid/docs/language/filters.md

 # Liquid Filters

-This page documents the standard filters built-in to Liquid.
+This page documents standard filters that are available with every [`Environment`](../api/environment.md) by default.
 See [custom filters](../guides/custom-filters.md) for examples of how to write your own and the [extra filter reference](../extra/filters.md) for some non-standard filters.

 :::info
 Some of the examples here are borrowed from [Shopify's Liquid documentation](https://shopify.github.io/liquid/).